Hunter Valley Steamfest future dates include:

-The first train journey leaves around 10.00am on Saturday and 9.00am on Sunday.
+The first train journey leaves around 9.00am on Saturday and 9.15am on Sunday.

 General activities, entry to the rally ground and market stalls commence at 9.00am both days.

 The Show ‘n’ Shine is a large scale vintage car display featuring over 400 cars and rock ‘n’ roll entertainment.

-Entry into the Steamfest Rally Ground is $2, however persons under the age of 16 years are free.
+Entry into the Steamfest Rally Ground is $2.00, however persons under the age of 16 years are free.

 If you wish to take a rail journey on a steam or diesel engine then you will need to purchase a ticket.
 To avoid missing out on your preferred trip we recommend you purchase your ticket in advance.

 The Show ‘n’ Shine is located in Maitland Park, a short five minute walk from the Maitland Station Precinct.

-No, the Show ‘n’ Shine takes place on the SUNDAY ONLY (15 April).
+No, the Show ‘n’ Shine takes place on the SUNDAY ONLY (14 April).

 NSW Trains will be running additional services to Maitland Station which will place you right in the heart of Steamfest.
 For further information on travelling by train please visit the Public Transport page.

 No, the Show ‘n’ Shine is free entry for all.

 We suggest parking at the entrance to Maitland Park on Elgin Street and use the pedestrian walk way over the Highway.

 Yes, anyone can bring their vintage or show car along to the Show ‘n’ Shine.

 Yes, Transport NSW will be operating their regular timetable and will also include some additional services.

 The Rally Ground is located a short 100 metre (approximately five minute) walk from Maitland Train Station.

-Yes, the entry fee is $2 per person, however persons under 16 years are free.
+Yes, the entry fee is $2.00 per person, however persons under 16 years are free.

 The Rally Ground features one of Australia’s largest collections of portable engines, traction engines and vintage farming equipment brought together in the one place, as well as a range of kid’s activities, food stalls and more.